-Earthsim content aims to demonstrate a unified holistic systems view of the universe.
-The aim of our games is to help players discover the art of multi generational land management.
+Earthsim content goals are to help demonstrate a unified system view of the universe and our part in that system.
+A side effect of our first game is to help players discover the art in multi generational land management.

 Prebuilt game levels you progress through aiming to keep the world alive through various scripted challenges.

 Build your own levels and share them with others.

 The Original Earthsim featured three types of in house generated content:

 Encyclopedia Interactive: entries on on plants, animals and geological formations throughout the known universe,

 News: short pieces on discoveries that guide the viewer to and through those discoveries

 Documentaries: Longer pieces that tie smaller elements together into a bigger user driven hierarchical path through the experience, a guided learning game experience.

 As the new game develops we will look into adding some form of learning content and creating a new updated free version of the Earthsim encyclopedia.